Explore more Quarto functionality and practice implementing it.

 .
 This way, you’re basically

 running code inside a sentence.
-R Markdown will always display the
+Quarto will always display the results

-results of in-line code, but not the code, and apply relevant text
+of in-line code, but not the code, and apply relevant text formatting to

-formatting to the results.
-As a result, inline output is
+the results.
+As a result, inline output is indistinguishable from the

 See how that renders.